Pathways To Independence

 The Work Experience Quality Standard is a national accreditation which provides external quality assurance for high quality work experience and employability programmes.

 For the 3rd year running The Pathways Employability programme was awarded the Gold Standard for outstanding work placements in 2018.

 Our campus is secure and safe and is shared by learners of all abilities.
-This inclusive environment means that students with disabilities and/or learning difficulties can develop confidence and independence through their day-to-day college activities.
+This inclusive environment means that learners with disabilities and/or learning difficulties can develop confidence and independence through their day-to-day college activities.

 Loreto is Manchester’s only purpose built sixth form college.
-Our state-of-the-art facilities are based on a spacious, green and leafy, nine acre university style campus with mature gardens.
-There is every opportunity to study and learn; there is also plenty of space for students to relax and enjoy life at Loreto.
+Our state-of-the-art facilities are based on a spacious, green and leafy, nine-acre university style campus with mature gardens.
+There is every opportunity to study and learn; there is also plenty of space for learners to relax and enjoy life at Loreto.

-Loreto College has the rare distinction of receiving the prestigious “Queen’s Anniversary Prize for Further and Higher Education”.
-The award was presented by Her Majesty the Queen in the presence of His Royal Highness, the Duke of Edinburgh, to the Principal, Ann Clynch, at Buckingham Palace.
+Loreto College has been rated ‘Outstanding’ by Ofsted.
+It also has the rare distinction of receiving the prestigious “Queen’s Anniversary Prize for Further and Higher Education”.
+This award was presented by Her Majesty the Queen in the presence of His Royal Highness, the Duke of Edinburgh, to our previous Principal, Ann Clynch, at Buckingham Palace.

 - School or specialist provider observations